-- Beware of password recovery questions whose answers can be mined from your social media details.
-For example: “What city were you born in?” or “What is the name of your pet?”
+- Beware of password recovery questions such as “What city were you born in?” or “What is the name of your pet?” because their answers can be mined from your social media details.
 You may want to choose password recovery answers that are false.
-One good way to remember the answers to password recovery questions, should you choose to use false answers for added security, is to note your chosen answers in a password safe.
+One good way to remember the answers to password recovery questions, should you choose to use false answers for added security, is to note your chosen answers in a password manager.

-Remember that information stored by third parties is subject to their own policies and may be used for commercial purposes or shared with other companies, for example, marketing firms.
-We know that reading privacy policies is a near-impossible task, but you may want to take a look at sections on how your data is used, when it is shared with other parties, and how the service responds to law enforcement requests.
+Information stored by third parties is subject to their own policies and may be used for commercial purposes or shared with other companies, like marketing firms.
+While reading privacy policies is a near-impossible task, you may want to read the sections that describe how your data is used, when it is shared with other parties, and how the service responds to law enforcement requests.

-Social networking sites, usually for-profit businesses, often collect sensitive information beyond what you explicitly input—where you are, what interests and advertisements you react to, what other sites you've visited (e.g. through “Like” buttons).
-It can be helpful to block third-party cookies and use tracker-blocking browser extensions to make sure extraneous information isn't being passively transmitted to third parties.
+Social networking sites are usually for-profit businesses and often collect sensitive information beyond what you explicitly provide—where you are, what interests and advertisements you react to, what other sites you've visited (e.g. through “Like” buttons).
+Consider blocking third-party cookies and using tracker-blocking browser extensions to make sure extraneous information isn't being passively transmitted to third parties.

 Specifically, change the default settings.
 For example, do you want to share your posts with the public, or only with a specific group of people?
 Should people be able to find you using your email address or phone number?
 Do you want your location shared automatically?

-Remember, privacy settings are subject to change.
+Finally, remember that privacy settings are subject to change.
 Sometimes, these privacy settings get stronger and more granular; sometimes not.
-Be sure to pay attention to these changes closely to see if any information that was once private will be shared, or if any additional settings will allow you to take more control of your privacy.
+Pay attention to these changes closely to see if any information that was once private will be shared, or if any additional settings will allow you to take more control of your privacy.